-Peer review must often seem like a thankless task, but without it the BMJ could not survive.
-We depend on our bank of reviewers to help us assess the quality and usefulness of the 8000 manuscripts we receive each year.
+Peer review must often seem like a thankless task, but without it The BMJ could not survive.
+We depend on our reviewers to help us assess the quality and usefulness of the 8000+ manuscripts we receive each year.
 We ask reviewers to help us prioritise the manuscripts that we receive, bearing in mind that The BMJ aims to publish original, important, and reliable articles that will help our readers around the world - who are mainly doctors - to make better decisions about practice, policy, education, and research.

 For the best reviews (those that constructively critique the article and help editors assess its importance and originality) we offer, in partnership with the Cleveland Clinic Foundation, up to 3 AMA PRA Category 1 Continuing Medical Education (CME) points.

 The BMJ is committed to furthering partnerships between doctors and patients.
 In addition to peer review, we also ask patient reviewers for their opinion on the importance and relevance of selected manuscripts.